FANGCHERWEI/About-Me-Resume-Portfolio/README.md

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

+My project looks different for both mobile and desktop versions, but are revolved around the same theme just a diffrerent structure.

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+One of the interesting bugs i find weird is my "Send an email today" link inside my Contacts Page being non responsive when i click on it.
+In order to actually open it i have to click "Open link on new tab".

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+The text for all my pages was copied from [https://artisanthemes.io/best-google-fonts-combinations-modern-agency-website/]

 ### Media
 - The photos used in this site were obtained from ...